 - A certified birth certificate for any student being admitted for the first time to any public school.

 - A copy of a comprehensive physical examination from a qualified licensed physician or licensed nurse practitioner, performed within the twelve months prior to the date the student enters kindergarten or elementary school.
-When a physical is completed for first-time entry to kindergarten, the Virginia Form MCH-213G must be used.
-If transferring from another school, school division, or from out of state, a copy of such an examination must be in the previous school’s record and available upon request.
+When a physical is completed for first-time entry to kindergarten, the Virginia Form MCH-213G can be used or a similar physical form provided by the healthcare provider.
+If transferring from another school, school division or from out of state, a copy of such an examination must be in the previous school’s record and available upon request.
 The need for a physical examination does not apply to pupils entering secondary schools, although this report is often very beneficial.